eljefedelrodeodeljefe/kube-js/README.md

 ### Object name aliases

-kubernetes-client supports the same aliases as [`kubectl`](http://kubernetes.io/docs/user-guide/kubectl-overview/) (*e.g.*, `ns` for `namespaces`) and the singular versions of the resource name (*e.g.*, `namespace` for `namespaces`).
+`kube-js` supports the same aliases as [`kubectl`](http://kubernetes.io/docs/user-guide/kubectl-overview/) (*e.g.*, `ns` for `namespaces`) and the singular versions of the resource name (*e.g.*, `namespace` for `namespaces`).
 We can shorten